-We enjoy acknowledging the specialness of your child's day with a 'Birthday Circle.'
-Birthday Circle includes a candle walk, your presence (if possible), and a special snack.
-Your child's teacher will provide you with detailed information about Birthday Circle and work with you to arrange the best day and time to celebrate near your child's birth date as well as the most appropriate snack.
-We ask that you please do not bring party favors or balloons to school.
+We celebrate a student's birthday with a 'Birthday Circle.'
+Birthday Circle includes a candle walk, parent participation (if possible), and a special snack.
+Teachers will provide parents with detailed information about Birthday Circle and work with parents to arrange the best day and time to celebrate near the student's birth date as well as the most appropriate snack.
+We ask for snacks with low or no sugar.
+Sugary snacks are sent home to be enjoyed with guardian permission.
+We discourage party favors or balloons to school.